agoulddesign/krita-bg-remove-bria/README.md

 ## About

-- BriaAI uses ethically trained, licensed material for their AI models, ensuring no copyright or ethical concerns.
+- BriaAI uses licensed material to train their AI models, ensuring no copyright concerns.
 - This plugin is not affiliated with BriaAI or Krita.
 - Created primarily with AI assistance – optimizations welcome!
 Feel free to fork or submit pull requests.